GoogleChrome/web.dev/src/site/content/en/metrics/ttfb/index.md

 ### What is a good TTFB score?

-Due to the wide variation of network and application backend stacks, an arbitrary number can’t be placed on what consists of a “good” TTFB score.
-Because TTFB precedes [user-centric](/user-centric-performance-metrics/) metrics such as [First Contentful Paint (FCP)](/fcp/) and [Largest Contentful Paint (FCP)](/lcp/), it’s recommended that your server responds to navigation requests quickly enough so that the **75th percentile** of users experience an [FCP within the “good” threshold](/fcp/#what-is-a-good-fcp-score).
+Due to the wide variation of network and application backend stacks, an arbitrary number can't be placed on what consists of a "good" TTFB score.
+Because TTFB precedes [user-centric](/user-centric-performance-metrics/) metrics such as [First Contentful Paint (FCP)](/fcp/) and [Largest Contentful Paint (FCP)](/lcp/), it's recommended that your server responds to navigation requests quickly enough so that the **75th percentile** of users experience an [FCP within the "good" threshold](/fcp/#what-is-a-good-fcp-score).

 ## How to measure TTFB